 Glycol ethers are a family of ingredients.
 While some glycol ethers have been demonstrated to cause reproductive harm, that’s not true of the whole ingredient family.
 SC Johnson ONLY allows fragrances with glycol ethers that live up to International Fragrance Association standards and our own SC Johnson standards.

 d-Limonene is an essential fragrance material that is distilled from the oil extracted from citrus peels.
-Many of our fragrances do contain small amount of d-Limonene.
+Many of our fragrances do contain small amounts of d-Limonene.
 There are some concerns about using d-Limonene because it can sometimes cause skin sensitivity or allergies on contact. d-Limonene is one the EU 26 allergens, which is a list of common fragrance components that can potentially cause a skin reaction in individuals who are already allergic to those materials.However, consistent with the IFRA standards, we require that fragrance ingredients only be used at concentrations that have not been shown to result in allergic responses in people who are not sensitive to these materials.
 And, as required by law, where d-Limonene is used this is clearly stated in the ingredients list on the label of the relevant product.

 For many years, musk for fragrance was extracted from the glands of male musk deer.
 But in recent decades, synthetic musks have replaced natural musks for ethical and economic reasons.
 Polycyclic and nitromusks are two types of synthetic musks.
 SC Johnson fragrances do not use nitromusks, which have been linked to reproductive issues.
 We do use polycyclic musks (for example, Galaxolide and Tonalide), which are commonly used in household products and cosmetics and are not classified as either toxic or bioaccumulative, meaning they are not known to build up in the environment.
 That said, some recent studies have detected these polycyclic musks in blood and mother’s milk samples.
 When we see new information like that, we take extra care in our analysis of an ingredient, but we have not yet seen any scientific indication of adverse effects of polycyclic musks at the levels in our fragrances.
 As in the case with all our ingredients, if new scientific information emerges about polycyclic musks, we will evaluate the science and where appropriate make changes to our fragrance palette.